Herman Melville

 Albeit an object of satire and overreach, the ‘Great American Novel’ remains a vital concept in American literature, encouraging writers to capture the essence of national culture and history, argues Lawrence Buell, Professor of American Literature Emeritus at Harvard University.
 He talks us through the origins of the phrase and nominates five novels as contenders.

-Best Herman Melville Books, recommended by Hester Blum
+The Best Herman Melville Books, recommended by Hester Blum

 Today it is celebrated as one of America’s great novels, but when it came out, Moby-Dick was received with little acclaim and none of the commercial success of Herman Melville’s first book, Typee.
 Here, Hester Blum, Professor of English at Penn State, introduces the 19th century American novelist and recommends which books to read by and about him.

-Best Philosophical Novels, recommended by Rebecca Goldstein
+The Best Philosophical Novels, recommended by Rebecca Goldstein

-The skills of a philosopher and those of a novelist are often in tension, but they have much to learn from each other, says novelist and philosopher, Rebecca Newberger Goldstein.
+The skills of a philosopher and those of a novelist are often in tension, but they have much to learn from each other, says novelist and philosopher Rebecca Newberger Goldstein.
 She chooses her favourite philosophical novels.

 The best books on The Sea, recommended by Philip Marsden